-- 5.2 Extended Learning: This action was implemented as expected, the District spent under the amount budgeted for this action. - 5.3 Real-Life Learning: This action was implemented as expected, and the District spent under the amount budgeted for this action.
+5.2 Extended Learning: This action was implemented as expected, the activities that were planned did not cost as much as originally expected due to COVID limitations.

+5.3 Real-Life Learning: This action was implemented as expected, and the District spent under the amount budgeted for this action.
 The District provided engagement activities to the extent possible while following COVID restrictions through the middle of the year.
-The activities that were planned did not cost as much as originally expected due to COVID limitations and the inability to extend activities to off-campus locations (field trips). - 5.4 Dual Immersion Program: This action was implemented as expected, the District spent under the amount budgeted for this action. - 5.5 Music Education The District spent under the amount allocated for this action due to the district's inability to hire a music teacher.
+The activities that were planned did not cost as much as originally expected due to COVID limitations and the inability to extend activities to off-campus locations (field trips).

+5.4 Dual Immersion Program: This action was implemented as expected, the District spent under the amount budgeted for this action.
+The District provided the program to the extent possible while following COVID restrictions through the middle of the year.
+The activities that were planned did not cost as much as originally expected due to decreased number of students enrolled.